daniellechowicz/power-analytics/README.md

 ## Installation
 1) navigate to the folder
 2) run the installer _Power Analytics.exe_ and follow the instructions
+3) allow the interpreter _Python 3.9.0_ to be installed
+4) allow the external module _wkhtmltopdf_ for HTML to PDF conversion to be installed
+5) allow the application _Power Analytics 1.0_ to be installed
 3) go to the _bin_ folder and double-click the _Power Analytics.exe_ to start the application

 ## Software functionalities